Scarlett Moffatt: Career

 On 23 September 2013, it was confirmed that Moffatt would be appearing in MTV's new series Beauty School Cop Outs, which follows British and Irish youngsters as they move to a beauty school in Manchester to learn the tricks of the trade.

 In 2014, Moffatt became a regular cast member on the Channel 4 reality TV show Gogglebox alongside her parents Mark and Betty, making their debut in the third series in March 2014.
 Scarlett's younger sister Ava-Grace joined the family on the sofa during the seventh series; her then boyfriend Luke Crodden first appeared in the eighth series.
 Her relationship with Luke ended in March 2017.
 Moffatt has not appeared in Gogglebox since her appearance in I'm a Celebrity...Get Me Out of Here!

-On 30 November 2015 she joined the presenting team for Capital Breakfast on Capital North East.
+On 30 November 2015, Moffatt joined the presenting team for Capital Breakfast on Capital North East.

 On 8 November 2016, it was confirmed that Moffatt would be participating in the sixteenth series of I'm a Celebrity...Get Me Out of Here!

 After winning I'm a Celebrity...Get Me Out of Here! she began appearing as a panellist on Virtually Famous in December 2016.
 On 8 January 2017, it was announced that Channel 4 would be reviving dating show Streetmate with Moffatt as the presenter.
 "I can't believe Channel 4 have asked me to present this iconic show.
 I remember watching Davina McCall on Streetmate when I was younger and thinking, 'Females can present entertainment shows too.
 I want to do that when I'm older.
 It's such a fun show and it's two of my favourite things to do, chat to randomers and a love story."
 In January 2017, she was the backstage presenter for the National Television Awards.